I wrote this post for my newsletter, sign up here to get emails in your inbox.

 win-win?

-this becomes really tricky when you also have composite components in the library.
-For example, ConfirmationDialog v1.0 has a dependency on Button v1.2 and Overlay v2.1.
+Maintaing this set of components becomes harder when you also have composite components in the library.
+For example, ConfirmationDialog v1.0 has a dependency on Button v1.2 and Dialog v2.1.

 Now, you can’t upgrade Button from v1.2 to v2.0 unless you also have a compatible ConfirmationDialog available